AhmadMBalan/AMB/README.md

 ### :man_technologist: About Me :

 I am a Mobile App Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Brazil.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building mobile applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building websites.

 - :seedling: Exploring Technical Content Writing.